maargenton/go-testreport/README.md

 The output format can be specified as:
 - `yaml`: produces a YAML file containing a straight representation of the internal model.
-- `markdown`: produces a markdown report from a built-in template.
+- `md` or `markdown`: produces a markdown report from a built-in template.
 The output list all the packages with coverage, and all the tests, passed or failed.
 Failure details are also included in the report.
-- `markdown-summary`: produces an alternate markdown report, tailored toward build summary, focussing on package-level summary and individual failures.
-The full report is also included in a collapsed section that can be expanded if needed.
+- `mdsfd` or `markdown-summary`: produces an alternate markdown report, tailored toward build summary, that includes 3 sections:
+    - A _Packages_ section containing package level summary.
+    - A _Failures_ section reporting only tests failures, and included only if any test has failed.
+    - A _Full report_ section, collapsed in html preview, and expanding to display the full list of tests, including all passing tests.
+- `mds` or `mdsf`: variants of the `mdsfd` template containing either just summary or summary and failures, no details.
 - a custom template filename (see [Using Custom Template](#using-custom-template))